 Monthly Follow Up

 After the first month and up until 6 months, I will contact moms by phone monthly to check in on breastfeeding.
-After 6 months, I will check in with moms every 1-2 months until the time their baby is 1 year old.
-Of course, the mom is always encouraged with each phone to call to reach out to me at any time with questions because we all know, things can come up unexpectedly.
+After 6 months, I will check in with moms every 1-2 months until their baby is 1 year old.
+Of course, the mom is always encouraged with each phone call to reach out to me at any time with questions because we all know: things can come up unexpectedly.

 My Baby is 1!

 Once a mom has reached 1 year of breastfeeding, I do a final call with that mom, praise her for meeting the 1 year milestone, encourage her to continue on breastfeeding as long as she wishes and let her know she is welcome to contact me if she ever has questions.
 I then send a 1 year breastfeeding certificate, which makes a great addition to the baby book.